Reading time: 5 minutes

 Having too much when it comes to your retirement savings is a problem many people would like to have.

-But if your account balance has almost reached the $1.6 million total super balance (TSB) threshold, it can create real problems when it comes to making further contributions.
+But if your account balance has almost reached the $1.7 million total super balance (TSB) threshold (in 2021-22), it can create real problems when it comes to making further contributions.

 So, what are some ways you can reduce your TSB without breaking the super rules?
-SuperGuide has found four strategies for you to consider.
+SuperGuide has found five strategies to consider.

 What is your total super balance (TSB)?

-While super fund members all have different balances in their super accounts, everyone has the same $1.6 million cap on the amount they can accumulate within the super system.
+While super fund members all have different balances in their super accounts, everyone has the same $1.7 million cap (in 2021-22) on the amount they can accumulate within the super system.

 This total superannuation balance (TSB) cap was introduced to limit the tax benefits Australians received through the super system.
-Without it, wealthier savers could accumulate large amounts within the super system while paying a lower tax rate.
+Without it, wealthier savers could accumulate large in super while paying a lower tax rate.

 How is your TSB calculated?